Architecture Overview

 validation | Enforce required fields and constraints |

-http_call | Invoke downstream APIs via connectors |
+http_call | Invoke downstream APIs via an HTTP connector |

 channel_call | Invoke another channel’s workflow in-process |

-db_read / db_write | Execute SQL queries, return rows/affected count |
+db_read / db_write | Execute SQL queries against a SQL connector, return rows / affected count |

-cache_read / cache_write | Read/write to in-memory or Redis cache |
+cache_read / cache_write | Read/write to an in-memory or Redis cache connector |

-mongo_read | Query MongoDB collections |
+mongo_read | Query MongoDB collections via a MongoDB connector |

-publish_kafka | Publish messages to Kafka topics |
+publish_kafka | Publish messages via a Kafka connector |